thelfer/tfel/docs/web/castem.md

 A french version of this document is available [here](castem-fr.html).

-This document has been written using `Cast3M` 2014.
+This document has been written using `Cast3M` greater than 2014.
 We will assume working in a standard `POSIX` environment.
 The shell used is `bash`.

 We will use the Norton behaviour described in the [tutorial](tutorial.html).
 All the files used can be downloaded